-Parking on college campuses can greatly vary, from ample on-campus options for all students to limited or no parking.
-Beyond figuring out where to park, think about if you need a car to get to and from an off-campus residence or a car that is best for road trips back home.
+Parking at colleges can vary from ample on-campus options for all students to limited or no parking.
+Beyond figuring out where to park, think about if you need a car to get to and from an off-campus residence or a car that's good for road trips back home.

-Will you be parking your car in a lot, garage, or on the street?
-It's important to understand the options available to you.
-For example, if you go to school in an urban area where street parking is your only alternative, buying a truck or SUV may not be your best bet.
-You may consider buying a small SUV or sedan.
-Don't forget to find out how the permit process works at your college or university.
-Without one, you may be unable to take your car to school.
+Will you be parking your car in a lot or garage, or on the street?
+If you go to school in an urban area where street parking is your only alternative, buying a truck or SUV may not be your best bet.
+You might consider buying a small SUV or sedan.
+Remember to find out how the permit process works at your college or university.
+Without one, you might not be able to park your car on campus.

 If you live on campus, you need enough space to take your belongings back and forth between your home and dorm room or apartment a few times a year.

-One of the factors car insurance companies use to determine your car insurance cost is the make and model of the vehicle you drive.
-Some cars cost more to insure than others.
-Since insurance can be a significant expense when buying a car, consider getting an auto insurance quote before purchasing a vehicle.
-Learn more about car insurance for college students.
+One of the factors car insurance companies use to determine your car insurance rate is the make and model of the vehicle you drive.
+Some cars cost more to insure than others based on their repair costs and other factors, especially if you carry comprehensive auto coverage and collision auto coverage.
+Since insurance can be a significant expense when buying a car, consider the cheapest cars to insure, and learn more about car insurance for college students.

 Make sure your insurer knowns you're headed to college.
 As a college student, you may qualify for student car insurance discounts, like a good student discount or distant student discount.